taskflow/taskflow/README.md

 Technical details can be referred to our [IEEE IPDPS19 paper][IPDPS19].

-:exclamation: Notice that starting at v2.2.0 (including this master branch) we isolated the executor interface from Taskflow to improve programming model and performance.
+:exclamation: Notice that starting at v2.2.0 (including this master branch) we isolated the executor interface from Taskflow to improve the programming model and performance.
-This introduced a few breaks in using Cpp-Taskflow.
+This caused a few breaks in using Cpp-Taskflow.
 Please refer to [release-notes](https://cpp-taskflow.github.io/cpp-taskflow/release-2-2-0.html) for adapting to this new change.